EGI-Federation/documentation/content/en/users/getting-started/_index.md

 ## Pilot your application

-EGI offers a plaground allocation for users get access to the services and understand how to port applications and develop new data analytics tools that can be turn into online services that can be accessed by scientist worldwide.
+EGI offers a playground allocation for users to get access to the services and understand how to port applications and develop new data analytics tools that can be turn into online services that can be accessed by scientist worldwide.